Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 The neoclassical home of Thomas Jefferson (photo: N8Allen / Shutterstock)

-It was here that he wrote the Declaration of Independence, founded the historic University of Virginia, and ran his presidency.
-This is also where Thomas Jefferson decided to be buried.
-A tour of Thomas Jefferson’s Monticello also highlights many of the contradictions associated with owning slaves while advocating for liberty and the inalienable rights of the American people.
+A tour of Thomas Jefferson’s Monticello highlights many of the contradictions associated with owning enslaved people while advocating for liberty and the inalienable rights of the American people.

 Monticello doesn’t shy away from this portion of its history.
 Its gardens, orchards, architectural gems, and historical significance have earned this estate a designation as a UNESCO World Heritage site.